ytbryan/emd/README.md

 # Embedded Markdown

-Embedded Markdown uses a rails engine and a simple initializer to initiate a template handler for markdown using redcarpet.
+Embedded Markdown uses a rails engine and a simple initializer to initiate a markdown template handler with the help of redcarpet.

-The motivation to create Embedded Markdown as a gem, so that I can use reuse markdown in several of my Rails & Jekyll projects.
+The motivation is to reuse markdown in several of my Rails & Jekyll projects.

 Special thanks to [these folks](http://stackoverflow.com/questions/4163560/how-can-i-automatically-render-partials-using-markdown-in-rails-3/10131299#10131299
 ) for making emd possible